Stormpegy/dancepad/README.md

     - adjustable sensitivity without the need to lift arrow panels
 - bracketless
     - no need to source and countersink steel corner brackets
-    - fancy and modern
-- kinda cheap build?
+- affordable build
-    - timber frame construction
+    - basic timber frame construction
     - 3d printed parts

 The relatively simple timber frame with plywood base of this build along with using cheaper galvanised steel rather than stainless keeps the cost fairly low, the frame itself totaled $120aud.